Smartphone picture organization: A hierarchical approach: Introduction

 Most of current commercial solutions consist of interactive methods for photo organization, where the definition of the categories and the assignment of a picture to a given category is done manually.
-Softwares for automatic photo organization include the popular Eden Photos and Google Photos.
+Software for automatic photo organization include the popular Eden Photos and Google Photos.
 Eden Photos provides a coarse classification into a relatively small number of topics, whereas Google Photos provide a finer classification into a large number of categories ranging from abstract concept to concrete objects.

 In this work, we propose a more structured classification into a small number of generic topics and a large number of topic-related categories (see Fig.\ref{fig:scheme}).

-The former are estimated by means of an unsupervised approach, while the latter by a set of Convolutional Neural Networks (CNN).
-The important benefits of the proposed approach are: (i) a hierarchical organization in categories and subcategories that makes easier photo browsing, (ii) an unsupervised approach for category (topic) classification, and (iii) a very large number of categories for each topic that is of interest for people who have hobbies, or like to have pictures of a particular topic.
-As additional contribution, we make public a large subset of our testset in order to ease further investigation in the direction of personal smartphone photo organization.
+The important benefits of the proposed approach are: \begin{itemize} \item (i) a hierarchical organization in categories and subcategories instead of state of the art one-level classification solutions, \item (ii) a fully unsupervised approach for category (topic) classification that first discovers latent topic in images and then automatically names them by relying on a lexical database, \item (iii) a very large number of sub-categories for each topic estimated by a set of topic-specific Convolutional Neural Networks (CNN), that are of interest for people who have hobbies, or like to have pictures of a particular topic, and \item (iv) a framework that solely rely on visual data and could be easily enriched with additional information provided by GPS coordinates and EXIF metadata. \end{itemize} As additional contribution, we make public a large subset of our test-set in order to encourage further investigation in the direction of personal smartphone photo organization \footnote{https://drive.google.com/open?id=1KM0mqudSi6y6HuRaYsBQ3EJbTX1dRrzk}.
 User studies demonstrated that the proposed organization achieves better user satisfaction based on experiments performed over a large real-world photo collections.

 The reminder of this paper is organized as follows.
 Section \ref{related_work} reviews the state of the art on photo organization, while section \ref{approach} details the proposed approach.
 Sections \ref{experiments_1} and \ref{experiments_2} describe our experimental setting and discuss the experimental results, respectively.
 Finally, section \ref{conclusion} concludes the paper by highlighting the main contributions and outlining future work.